🌟AI Basics

 Repetitive tasks Saves time and reduces manual work

-What AI Is Not Good At
+What AI Is NOT Good At

-LIMITATIONS
+LIMITATIONS TO USE

 WHY IT HAPPENS